schlosrat/FlightPlan/README.md

 ## Example: Take a Trip to Minmus
 ### Step 1: Match Planes
 Here we're stating out in a nicely equatorial Low Kerbin Orbit.
-As we want to go to Minmus, the first step is to get into a new cricular orbit that's co-planar with the target.
+As we want to go to Minmus, the first step is to get into a new circular orbit that's co-planar with the target.
 We can see that the necessary plane change maneuver has been planned and is ready to execute.
 ![Flight Plan: Match Planes with Minmus 1](https://i.imgur.com/1Se5ET3.png)

 Here we can see that K2-D2 has been activated.
 The Flight Plan status has been updated to show that we're execuring the planned maneuver, and K2-D2 is reporting its status indicating the vessel is turning to point in the right direction for the planned burn.